newaetech/chipwhisperer-target-cw308t/CW308T_MPC5Y/README.md

 ### **Disassembling Source**

-If you are having trouble debugging, it can be useful to read out a memory segment and dissassemble it.
+If you are having trouble debugging, it can be useful to read out a memory segment and disassemble it.
 This is possible with the included S32DS tools.
 The following shows the required command line:

 ` E:\nxp\S32DS_Power_v2017.R1\Cross_Tools\powerpc-eabivle-4_9\bin>powerpc-eabivle-objdump.exe -mpowerpc -Me200z4 -D -b srec -EB MPC5748G.s19 > MPC5748G.txt`